Human rights in Egypt: Status of Palestinians

 Palestinians who lived in the Gaza Strip when Israel came into being were issued with Egyptian travel documents which allowed them to move outside of the Gaza Strip, and Egypt.
 Their status as refugees has been deteriorating rapidly since the 1970s.
 After 1948 they were allowed rights similar to Egyptian nationals, and in 1963 they were allowed to own agricultural land, nor did they have to acquire work visas.
 In 1964 the government decreed that Palestinian refugees had to obtain an exit visa, an entry visa or a transit visa.
 In 1976 a law was passed stating that no foreigners could own real property, although Palestinians were later granted the right to own agricultural land.
 In 1978 the ability of Palestinians to work in the civil service was revoked.
 Gradually the process of attaining travel documents for Palestinians has become more difficult.
 Jordanian Palestinians who hold two-year passports are now required to obtain entry and exit visas to travel to Egypt.

 President Anwar Sadat enacted a law banning Palestinian children from attending public schools.
 He enacted Law 48, banning Palestinian workers from employment in the public sector.
-Palestinians came under surveillance by Egyptian security services after the 1978 assassination Egyptian Minister of Culture Yusuf al-Sibai by the Palestinian terrorist group Abu Nidal.
+Palestinians came under surveillance by Egyptian security services after the 1978 assassination Egyptian Minister of Culture Yusuf Sibai by the Palestinian terrorist group Abu Nidal.

 Egypt has been accused of practicing apartheid against Palestinian residents by refusing to grant them the opportunity to become citizens.